hanliu96/raise_robotics_project/README.md

 # raise_robotics_project
 Take home project for the interview of Raise Robotics: use the Cartesian planning function to move the robot arm in a circle.
+For your convenience, the recorded video of the running code and robotics in Rviz is uploaded.

-Open two shells.
+To run the code, open two shells.
 Start RViz and wait for everything to finish loading in the first shell:

 ````
 roslaunch panda_moveit_config demo.launch